When you’re looking for recipes and you find a dessert that doesn’t require any cooking or baking, what’s your first thought?

 Despite this recipe not being one that is cooked, it’s quite elegant, isn’t it?

 I mean, just look at all those layers between the simple slices of pear…

 Let’s break down exactly what makes this recipe so divine and tasty, shall we?

 First, we start with the star of the show, the pear.
 You want to make sure that you select Bosc pears specifically for these stacks.
 They are the ideal shape, with their long tapering necks, and the flesh is denser, crisper, and smoother than other varieties of the fruit.
 This makes for a fun textural component to the dessert as well.

-The filling is made with creamy ricotta, seasoned with a little bit of maple syrup, smooth vanilla extract, and a bit of cinnamon for some warming flavor and depth.
+The filling is made with creamy ricotta, a type of fresh Italian cheese, seasoned with a little bit of maple syrup, smooth vanilla extract, and a bit of cinnamon for some warming flavor and depth.
 With no added sugar, all of the sweetness of this dish comes through naturally from whole food ingredients.

 It’s the stacking of the pears that makes them so special.
 The look comes out so pretty and it really is stunning when you set each plate down in front of everyone after they’ve finished up their dinner.